Muhammad Shaharyar Khan Mahar

-Muhammad Shaharyar Khan Mahar is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024.
+Muhammad Shaharyar Khan Mahar (Sindhi:محمد شهريار خان مهر) is a Pakistani politician who has been a member of the National Assembly of Pakistan since February 2024.
 He was also a member of the Provincial Assembly of Sindh from August 2018 till August 2023 and from May 2013 to May 2018.

 Early life and education

 He was born on 6 February 1976 in Shikarpur.

 He has a degree of Bachelor of Arts, a degree of Master of Art and a degree of Bachelor of Laws.

 Political career

 He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Muslim League (F) from PS-10 Shikarpur-cum-Sukkur in the 2013 Sindh provincial election.

 He was re-elected to Provincial Assembly of Sindh as a candidate of the Grand Democratic Alliance (GDA) from PS-8 Shikarpur-II in the 2018 Sindh provincial election.

 On 20 July 2023, he joined Pakistan People's Party (PPP) along with his father.

 He was elected to the National Assembly of Pakistan from NA-193 Shikarpur as a candidate of PPP in the 2024 Pakistani general election.
 He received 138,634 votes and defeated Rashid Mahmood Soomro, a candidate of Jamiat Ulema-e-Islam (F) (JUI(F)).